lucaspereirasouza/desciclotok/README.md

 # desciclotok

-A TikTok-style interface for (trying to) explore random Wikipedia articles in multiple languages.
+A TikTok-style interface for (trying to) explore random Desciclopedia articles in multiple languages.

 ## Features